Smoked Meatloaf

 - Place on smoker and smoke for about 1 1/2 hours.

-- Remove from smoker, slice and enjoy!
+- Remove from smoker and allow to rest 5 minutes.
+Slice and enjoy!

-REFRIGERATOR: Leftovers will keep in the refrigerator for 3-4 days in an airtight container.
+Fridge: Leftovers will keep in the refrigerator for 3-4 days in an airtight container.

-FREEZER: If you think it will be a while before it’s eaten, just wrap it in aluminum foil, then place it in a freezer safe resealable bag and store it in the freezer.
-Well wrapped and sealed, it will last up to three months.
+Freezer: If you think it will be a while before it’s eaten, just wrap it in aluminum foil, then place it in a freezer safe resealable bag and store it in the freezer for up to three months.
 When you’re ready for a great meatloaf sandwich, you know what to do!
 Thaw frozen leftovers overnight in the refrigerator and enjoy.

 Using the oven to reheat the leftovers helps keep it moist and evenly heated.
 Preheat the oven to 250 degrees Fahrenheit.
 Place your leftover meatloaf in an oven safe dish and add a bit of water or broth so it stays moist.